just-buildsystem/justbuild/doc/tutorial/target-file-glob-tree.md

 ...
 ```

-The result of the analysis, of course, still is the same.
+The result of the analysis on this target, of course, remains the same.

 Finishing the example: binaries from globbed sources
 ----------------------------------------------------